 Removing Authorized Keys from Your Server

-Storing Your Public Keys in the OVH US Manager
+Storing Your Public Keys in the OVHcloud Control Panel

-The OVH US Manager allows you to store any public key you create as long as those keys use one of the following encryption types: ED25519, RSA, or ECDSA.
+The OVHcloud Control Panel allows you to store any public key you create as long as those keys use one of the following encryption types: ED25519, RSA, or ECDSA.

 Enter an SSH Key name of your choice in the "ID" field.
 Copy and paste the full SSH public key in the "Key" field.
 Note that in order to store your key, you will need to specify your identifier after the pasted key.
-This is a requirement of the OVH US Manager.
+This is a requirement of the OVHcloud Control Panel.
 See the example format above.
 Click Confirm to store your public key.

 SSH key pairs are important to ensuring the security of your server.
 While the steps you took using this article should be sufficient for most use cases, it is worth noting that OpenSSH can be configured to be more secure if that extra security is needed.
 Regardless of what your security needs are, they are too important to not use the strong layer of security which SSH keys provide to you.